amandhaka/MedicineInventoryManagement/README.md

 5. Worked on fronted to call few API in the frontend - for search, register, login, get-employee list.
 6. Also created couple of user interfaces components - navigation bar, displaying data in tabular format.

-### Srikant Vaibhav role in this project:
+### Srikanta Vaibhav N. role in this project:
 1.Implemented 1 microservice (Inventory microservice).
-2. Created 16 APIs for Medicine, Category, Order and Request services.
+2.Created 16 APIs for Medicine, Category, Order and Request services.
 	  Medicine: create, update, delete, view item, view list, view by category, view medicine to order (i.e. out of stock, low in stock and expired medicines).
 		Category: create, and view category.
 		Order: create, view list, and delete order.